schwarzjakob/dsa_analysis/readme.md

 ## Features

 - Upload your chatlog to analyze your characters
-- Interactive data visualization of character traits and talents.
+- Interactive data visualization of character traits, categories, talents and fight metrics.
 - Analysis of character performance over time with line charts.
+- Simple statistics for talents, and fight metrics such as averages, successes, and failures for skill monitoring.
 - Efficient data fetching and processing from a Python backend.

 ## Installation and Setup